Leonardo da Vinci Engineering School: Studies

-Located in the heart of the Parisian business quarter, La Defense, the ESILV is in partnership with several industrial and research institutes.

-In today's global economy there is an increasing need for multi-disciplinary engineers who can work cooperatively with their counterparts in overseas organizations.
-The Engineering School Leonard de Vinci works in partnership with numerous industries, many of which provide potential professional links for its students.

-Exchange programs at the graduate and undergraduate levels further expand the educational horizons of the school.
-Its teaching philosophy is "learn by doing".
-ESILV emphasizes the applications of mathematics and computer science that are used in technology and in industry.

-There are a wide variety of classes taught at the Engineering School Leonard de Vinci: mathematics, scientific computation, computer science, mechanical engineering and financial engineering to name a few.
+There are a wide variety of classes taught at the Engineering School Leonard de Vinci: mathematics, scientific computation, computer science, mechanical engineering, and financial engineering to name a few.
 In addition, students take classes at the partnering management school EMLV in areas such as marketing and management.
 For further real-world experience, their curriculum includes two six-month internships with industrial partners.

 Since the graduation of the first senior class in July 2000, all of the alumni of the ESILV have successfully joined the work force and were hired as: